 Proactively identify and correct public sewer system defects by:

 - When District crews encounter a system defect, they submit a Work Request detailing the defect so it can be prioritized for rehabilitation.
-Work cooperatively with local, state and federal agencies.
+We work cooperatively with local, state and federal agencies.

 - The District works to coordinate sewer replacement projects with projects undertaken by local agencies and municipalities.